Veil

 In

-which led to a general decline in their social position.
-Under
+a general decline in their social position.
+Under the Sassanids,

-the Sassanids, women could no longer serve as witnesses; they
+women could no longer serve as witnesses; they could engage only

-could engage only in limited legal transactions, and their numbers
+in limited legal transactions, and their numbers rose significantly

 Similarly,